Kirkby Stephen East railway station: Restoration

 August 2011 marked the 150th anniversary of the railway.
-To commemorate this occasion a series of events were held during 2011, leading up to 'Stainmore 150', a large gala, where Steve Davis, the then-head of the National Railway Museum, drove the first fare-paying passenger train from the station in over 50 years, hauled by ex.
-Kirkby Stephen locomotive BR Standard Class 2 2-6-0 no. 78019.
-In 2013 the Stainmore Railway Company began its first operating season, running Peckett and Sons 0-4-0 'F C Tingey' on selected weekends.
+To commemorate this occasion a series of events were held during 2011, leading up to 'Stainmore 150', a large gala, where Steve Davis, the head of the National Railway Museum, drove the first fare-paying passenger train from the station in over 50 years, hauled by former Kirkby Stephen locomotive BR Standard Class 2 2-6-0 no. 78019.
+In 2013 the Stainmore Railway Company began its first operating season, running Peckett and Sons 0-4-0 'F C Tingey' on some weekends.
 In 2014 this was joined by Yorkshire Engine Company 'Stanton 50' which operates diesel hauled trains on some weekends when there is no steam service.

-In June 2017 it was announced that a joint Heritage Lottery Fund bid between the Stainmore Railway Company and the Locomotive Conservation and Learning Trust, to restore both LNER J21 65033 and an ex.
-North Eastern Railway stores van, no. 5523, as an interpretation vehicle to travel with the locomotive, had been successful.
+In June 2017 it was announced that a joint Heritage Lottery Fund bid by the Stainmore Railway Company and the Locomotive Conservation and Learning Trust, to restore both LNER J21 65033 and a former North Eastern Railway stores van, no. 5523, as an interpretation vehicle to travel with the locomotive, had been successful.
 As part of the joint bid, it was agreed that, once restoration is completed, the locomotive will be based at Kirkby Stephen East and become the project's flagship locomotive.
-As a result of this, work is currently underway to create a vastly more flexible track layout within the station yard, as well as building a new restoration shed and authentic locomotive watering facilities.
-Part of the new work means that a short stretch of the former South Durham & Lancashire Union Railway formation across Bridge 149 has been re-instated.
+As a result of this, work is currently under way to create a vastly more flexible track layout within the station yard, as well as building a new restoration shed and authentic locomotive watering facilities.
+As part of the new work, a short stretch of the former South Durham & Lancashire Union Railway formation across Bridge 149 has been reinstated.